Writers in Florence 2017

 In this Tuscan retreat for undergraduates, students work intensively to generate new writing while finding literary inspiration in the enchanting, historically rich setting of Florence and Villa La Pietra.
 The program features nightly readings and lectures on writing and the writer’s life.
 On weekends, students have the opportunity to follow in the footsteps of their literary predecessors: they might walk along the Arno River, view the sunset from Piazzale Michelangelo, or visit Tuscan gardens and vineyards.
 Classes and events are held at Villa La Pietra (pictured).
 Bequeathed to NYU in 1994 by Sir Harold Acton, the Florentine campus consists of 5 historic villas and 57 acres of gardens and olive groves.

-Select mornings and evenings: Colloquia events including readings and talks by acclaimed guest writers, field trips to local cultural sites, and day trips.
+Select mornings and/or evenings: Colloquia events including readings and talks by acclaimed guest writers and field trips to local cultural sites.

-For questions about the application process, costs, eligibility, and general study abroad:
+For questions about the application process, costs, eligibility, and general study abroad, please contact:

 NYU Summer Study Abroad